Archipelagos of Total Bound and Free Entanglement. II

 Subsequent analyses of ours--using the well-known necessary and sufficient conditions for positive-semidefiniteness that all leading minors be nonnegative \cite{prussing1986principal}--firmly indicated that these constraints should be replaced by the decidedly weaker ones,

-(We speculated that the $\Big(\frac{2}{27}\Big)^2$ bound could have, in fact, been obtained if some different/nonstandard orderings of the fifteen SU(4) generators had been employed.
+(We speculated that the $\Big(\frac{2}{27}\Big)^2$ bound could have, in fact, been obtained if some different/nonstandard orderings--other than the one we employed, given in \cite[eq.
+(3)]{sbaih2013lie}--of the fifteen SU(4) generators had been employed.
 But for none of the possible three-member 455 subsets of the fifteen generators were such bounds found.
 Interestingly, the discussion as to the variable ranges before eq.
 (67) in \cite{li2018separable} precisely agrees--using the relation $t_i =\alpha_i \beta_i$ and the bounds $\beta_1^2 +\beta_3^2 \leq \frac{1}{4}$, $\beta_2^2 \leq \frac{1}{4}$ and $\alpha_1^2+\alpha_2^2+\alpha_3^2 \leq 1$--with that we obtain using the leading-minors approach.
 However, the conclusions of Li and Qiao from these ranges are somewhat surprisingly incorrect--especially given their preceding detailed argument--as the maximization of $(|t_1|+|t_2|+|t_3|)^2$ and $(t_1 t_2 t_3)^2$ subject to the joint imposition of both constraints yields $\frac{1}{2}$ and $\frac{1}{6912}$--and not 1 and $\frac{4}{19683}$, respectively.)

 This replacement of entanglement bounds immediately leads us to a remarkable result.
 While the constraint $(|t_1|+|t_2|+|t_3|)^2>1 $ given by Li and Qiao proved to be unenforceable/irrelevant (perhaps an indication of its incorrectness), the weaker constraint $(|t_1|+|t_2|+|t_3|)^2> \frac{1}{2} $ gives us a bound-entanglement qubit-ququart probability of $\frac{2}{3} \left(\sqrt{2}-1\right) \approx 0.276142$ and an accompanying pair (archipelago) of corresponding islands (Fig.~\ref{fig:QubitQuquartAdditiveConstraint}).